NCHRP 20-68A [Active]

 Scan 17-03 Experiences in the Performance of Bridge Bearings And Expansion Joints Used For Highway Bridges will investigate leading practices for monitoring, inspection, testing, and remediation of bearings and expansion joints and implications of damage and repair experience for design.

-STATUS: (April 2017) A prospectus describing the Domestic Scan program as a whole, the scope of programmed scans, and the recent status of each scan may be viewed by clicking here.
-A second phase of the program was initiated in 2012; scan topics in the 12-00 series and higher are conducted under this second phase.
+STATUS: (January 2019) A prospectus describing the Domestic Scan program as a whole, the scope of programmed scans, and the recent status of each scan may be viewed by clicking here.
+A second phase of the program was initiated in 2012; scan topics in the 12-00 to 18-00 series have been conducted under this second phase.
 The 2nd-phase program-administration contract was awarded as NCHRP Project 20-68A(02).
+A 3rd phase is planned to begin in CY2019; the program-administration contract will be awarded as NCHRP 20-68D.
 However, all information on scan topics and progress is maintained on this web page.

 New scan topics may be proposed at any time by state DOT and FHWA staff.
 AASHTO administers the proposal process, typically issuing a call for proposal in late summer; that organization's web site explaining the process and providing links for proposing topics is available at this location: http://web.transportation.org/nchrp/20-68A/.
-Topic proposals must be received no later than mid-November of each year to be considered at the NCHRP project panel's primary topic-selection meeting in mid-December.
-A web site has been established for use by scan teams and to present information on scans in progress, at domesticscan.org.
+Topic proposals are typically reviewed by the NCHRP Project 20-68 panel and selected annually at the panel's meeting in December.
+A web site established for use by scan teams and to present information on scans in progress is maintained at domesticscan.org.